helmuthdu/100-days-react-native/02-tip-calculator/README.md

 - Set min and max values for Slider
 - Convert Strings to Int / Double and vice versa
 - Handle calculations with formulas written in the Model
-- Enable or disable objects based on if the keyboard is open
-- Get values from the UISlider and convert them to Int for use in the Model
+- Get values from the Slider and convert them to Int for use in the Model

 Tools: react-native, react-native-elements